allanmcculloch/CvApp/README.md

 # CvApp

-This is a simple demo app with the following features:
+This is a simple demo Android app with the following features:

-- View curriculum vitae (CV) contact information and photo
+- View curriculum vitae (CV) contact information
 - View professional experience, list of past roles with company images
 - View photos
 - Send a message